dadrus/heimdall/docs/content/docs/configuration/pipeline/authorizers.md

     { "input": { "user": {{ quote .ID }}, "access": "write" } }
 ```

-Since a response from OPA could look like `{ "result": true }` or `{ "result": false }`, which obviously needs further evaluation, Heimdall makes it available under `.Attributes["foo"]` as a map, with `"foo"` being the id of the authorizer in this example.
+Since an OPA response could look like `{ "result": true }` or `{ "result": false }`, which obviously needs further evaluation, Heimdall makes it available under `.Attributes["foo"]` as a map, with `"foo"` being the id of the authorizer in this example.